VALUE : Risk and investment analysis

 - the possibility to defer the project or delay the progress of work.

 The study of investments on the basis of their net present value can be expanded thanks to the concept of the real option.
 The result we obtain by including real options in the analysis is known as expanded net present value.
 This is the sum of the net present value of the project and the real options attached to the project.
-The uncertainty inherent in the flexibility of an industrial project creates value, but this uncertainty declines as time goes by.
+The uncertainty inherent in the flexibility of an investment opportunity creates value, but this uncertainty declines as time goes by.
 The uncertainty is replaced by the intrinsic value arising from the discounted flows adjusted for the new information.